zhquiz/zhquiz/README.md

 See <https://github.com/zhquiz/go-zhquiz/releases>.

+By default, it will use Google TTS.
+But if offline, or Google TTS where to fail, then

-For Windows, you will also need to install Chinese Language Support.
+- For Windows, you need to install Chinese Language Support.

-For macOS, you will need to enable Chinese voice (Ting-Ting) in accessibility.
+- For macOS, you will need to enable Chinese voice (Ting-Ting) in accessibility.

-For Linux, you might need to install `espeak` and `speech-dispatcher`, if not preinstalled already.
+- For Linux, you might need to install `espeak` and `speech-dispatcher`, if not preinstalled already.

 ## Docker app